 What are my compliance requirements during COVID-19?

 The Building Code of Australia, Building Regulations and Australian Standards specify which requirements you must meet.
 Irrespective of the current vacancies and disuse of buildings, workplaces or worksites.
-Relevant authorities enforce these obligations, including the Victorian Building Authority (VBA), the NSW Environment Protection Authority (EPA) and Queensland Fire and Emergency Services (QFES).
+Relevant authorities enforce these obligations.
+These authorities include the Victorian Building Authority (VBA), the NSW Environment Protection Authority (EPA) and Queensland Fire and Emergency Services (QFES).

-Failure to maintain compliance during any period, including during periods of inactivity as we are experiencing now, may attract severe penalties beyond the immediate impact on occupants.
+Failure to maintain compliance during any period, including during periods of inactivity, may attract severe penalties beyond the immediate impact on occupants.

 We’ve recently covered the responsibilities of building owners and property managers to uphold the compliance and maintenance of building essential safety measures.